jlperona-teaching/ecs390-fall19/seminars/week05.md

 ### Examples

 From there, we will go through some examples in the spirit of UDL.
-These examples focus on improving the accessibility of classes and how that ties to the idea of inclusiveness.
+These examples focus on improving the accessibility of classes and how that can influence somebody's ability to learn in a class.

 #### Accessibility